Reality TV Shows Can Be A Turning Point In An Actor's Career: Vishal Aditya Singh | ExBulletin

 The actor said he was grateful that he had the opportunity to overcome his fears thanks to Khatron Ke Khiladi.

-It is about daring against fear.
+“It’s about daring against fear.
 I have been so afraid of water since I was a child that I have barely been in a swimming pool.
 In addition, I also have a phobia of heights.
-I have tried to overcome my fears by doing a water based stunt even though I am not a swimmer.
+I tried to overcome my fears by doing an aquatic stunt despite not swimming.
 The Colors channel show will air from July 17.
+PTI KKP SHD SHD

 Sources